laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< speaker_note >}}

-They proposed that this perceptual grouping relies on an "association field" - a hypothetical linking mechanism that preferentially connects neurons tuned to similar orientations.
 Their psychophysical experiments showed that detection performance was best when elements were co-aligned and degraded systematically as the relative orientation between elements increased.
+This highlighted significant edge parameters such a relative orientation, distance, but not phase.
+Consequently, they proposed that this perceptual grouping relies on an "association field" - a hypothetical linking mechanism that preferentially connects neurons tuned to similar orientations.
 This association field concept provided a compelling framework for understanding how the visual system may implement contour integration through neural connectivity patterns.

 {{< /speaker_note >}}